Our aim banner

 Poynton High School

-We are delighted to have been invited to give presentations and other interactive activities to approximately 1,700 students and adults.
-We have completed 162 visits to schools, colleges, universities and community groups.
+In 2023 we were delighted to have been invited to give presentations and other interactive activities to approximately 1,700 students and adults.
+We completed 162 visits to schools, colleges, universities and community groups.
 These have been spread over all ten of the Greater Manchester Boroughs.

 The GM Magistrates Association has been working in partnership with GMP Violence Reduction Unit and Round Midnight to launch the Violence Prevention through Virtual Education programme, Virtual Decisions.
 More details about this are shown on this web page: